 Although it would have been interesting if you were so affected by it that you got super tan and strong and had a different voice.

 [Laughs] Yeah, yeah, that would suck.
 You’d be like, “Oh, look at this asshole.”
 Suddenly, I look like Lorenzo Lamas or something.

-My scene is my couch.
-And a bunch of Criterion DVDs.
 The Skeleton Twins opens Friday, September 12 at select theaters.